Conquest Game Instructions

 PLAY IMMEDIATELY cards: When a player draws a PLAY IMMEDIATELY card he must announce it by stopping the game and playing the card immediately.
 All PLAY IMMEDIATELY cards in this Starter Deck are Terrible Misfortune cards, which means that if the player who drew the card has a bunny in play it will have to die (discarded).
 However, at the start of the game there are no bunnies in play.
 All PLAY IMMEDIATELY cards held by players before the game starts are discarded and replacement cards are drawn.
 Since our first game has not started yet, you might want to take a minute to discard all of your PLAY IMMEDIATELY cards now.
 If you discarded one, then you will need to draw a replacement card.

 Check!
 Each player should be holding seven cards.
 The types of these cards should be only RUN, SPECIAL or VERY SPECIAL.
 We will explain the differences between these types of cards a bit later.
-But for now, let’s get set up for the first round of play.
+But for now, let's get set up for the first round of play.
+(For more details on Card Information, please see the Bunny Bits.)

 Setting Up The First Round